 Introduction

-Anemia is a widespread medical condition in which the body lacks enough healthy red blood cells to transport enough oxygen to its tissues.
+Anaemia is a widespread medical condition in which the body lacks enough healthy red blood cells to transport enough oxygen to its tissues.
 People of all ages and backgrounds—from children to seniors—can have the condition.
-Milder cases may be asymptomatic; moderate to severe anemia can cause fatigue, weakness and complications without treatment.
-In this ultimate guide, we aim to give you a better understanding of anemia, its underlying causes, and the best treatments and preventative measures available.webmd
+Milder cases may be asymptomatic; moderate to severe anaemia can cause fatigue, weakness and complications without treatment.
+In this ultimate guide, we aim to give you a better understanding of anaemia, its underlying causes, and the best treatments and preventative measures available.

 What is Anemia?

-Anemia is the imbalance between the production and loss of red blood cells (RBCs) or hemoglobin.
-Hemoglobin is the protein found in red blood cells responsible for binding oxygen, and when levels are insufficient, tissues in the body cannot receive the oxygen necessary to thrive.
-Anemia may be temporary, or long-term, and its symptoms range from mild to severe depending on the cause and how well the body compensates for decreased oxygen delivery.
+Anaemia is the imbalance between the production and loss of red blood cells (RBCs) or haemoglobin.
+Haemoglobin is the protein found in red blood cells responsible for binding oxygen, and when levels are insufficient, tissues in the body cannot receive the oxygen necessary to thrive.
+Anaemia may be temporary or long-term, and its symptoms range from mild to severe depending on the cause and how well the body compensates for decreased oxygen delivery.

-It is important to understand that there are many types of anemias and treatment or management plans may vary significantly.
+It is important to understand that there are many types of anaemia,s and treatment or management plans may vary significantly.
 Some of the most common types include:

-Description: The most common type of anemia, due to an insufficiency of iron in the body that is needed for haemoglobin synthesis.
+Description: The most common type of anaemia, due to an insufficiency of iron in the body that is needed for haemoglobin synthesis.

 Causes: Poor diet, chronic blood loss (eg, menstrual bleeding, gastrointestinal bleeding), or an increased need for iron.